rahelFM/Customer-Experience-Analytics-for-Fintech-App/README.md

-# Customer Experience Analytics for Ethiopian Fintech Apps
+# Customer Experience Analytics for Fintech App

 This project analyzes customer reviews from Google Play Store for three major Ethiopian banks' fintech apps: Commercial Bank of Ethiopia (CBE), Bank of Abyssinia (BOA), and Dashen Bank.
 The goal is to extract customer sentiment and recurring themes to help banks enhance their digital customer experience.